ErikRZH/Sobol_Sensitivity/README.md

 ## Description
-Avoids perfoming [*Sobol sensitivity analysis*](https://en.wikipedia.org/wiki/Variance-based_sensitivity_analysis) directly on the model in question, as models often are expensive to evaluate.
+Avoids performing [*Sobol sensitivity analysis*](https://en.wikipedia.org/wiki/Variance-based_sensitivity_analysis) directly on the model in question, as models often are expensive to evaluate.
 Instead, a statistical surrogate model is created from samples of the original models inputs and outputs.
 The statistical surrogate model is created using a [*Gaussian process emulator*](https://en.wikipedia.org/wiki/Gaussian_process_emulator).
-Sobol sensisitivity analysis is then performed on the surrogate model to obtain the first order (S1) and total order (ST) sensitivity indicies.
+Sobol sensitivity  analysis is then performed on the surrogate model to obtain the first order (S1) and total order (ST) sensitivity indices.

 ## Contents
 * Implementation of Sobol sensitivity analysis using a Gaussian process emulator: `sensitivity_analysis_sobol.py`.